pytorch/pytorch.github.io/_posts/2023-11-16-accelerating-generative-ai.md

 We have spent a lot of time on the image encoder.
 This makes sense, since it takes up the most amount of computational time.
 At this point however it is fairly well optimized and the operator that takes the most time would require significant additional investment to be improved.

 We discovered an interesting observation with the [mask prediction pipeline](https://github.com/pytorch-labs/segment-anything-fast/blob/7cd6ba3cea451602acb7d36d176da06c70ac68f1/experiments/eval_combo.py#L137-L157): for each image we have there is an associated size, coords, and fg_labels Tensor.
-Each of these tensors are of different batch sizes.
+Each of these tensors is of different batch sizes.
 Each image itself is also of a different size.
 This representation of data looks like [Jagged Data](https://en.wikipedia.org/wiki/Jagged_array).
 With PyTorch’s recently released [NestedTensor](https://pytorch.org/tutorials/prototype/nestedtensor.html), we can modify our data pipeline batch coords and fg_labels Tensors into a single NestedTensor.
 This can have significant performance benefits for the prompt encoder and mask decoder that follow the image encoder.
 Invoking:

 ```